Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

-Survey analysis is the process of conducting and analyzing surveys for results that lead to actionable insights.
+Survey analysis is the process of analyzing customer survey responses for results that lead to actionable insights.
 Survey analysis examples include Net Promoter Score (NPS), customer satisfaction (CSAT), marketing, research, employee satisfaction, and more.

-Conducting surveys to obtain customer feedback is crucial for companies to understand their customers’ positive and negative perceptions about products and services.
-You can conduct either open or closed-ended surveys, two very different instruments that will give you different types of information: qualitative and quantitative data.
+You can conduct either open or closed-ended surveys (or a combination of both), two very different instruments that will give you different types of information: qualitative and quantitative data.

 Obtaining quantitative data means measuring values expressed in numbers.
 This method is structured and helps you draw general conclusions from your surveys.
 For example, if you would like to know how many customers like your new product, you can conduct quantitative research using close-ended surveys and obtain numbers as a result (82% liked it, 15% did not, and the rest are unsure).